Welcome

 • Authority validation requires ensuring that sources are official, reliable, and current.

-• All sources relied upon in research, advice, or submission must be recorded with complete, standardised citations at the time they are used.
+• All sources relied upon in research, advice, or submissions must be recorded with complete, standardised citations at the time they are used, including access dates and pinpoints.

 • Complete citations for statutes include short title, year, and section(s).
 For statutory instruments, include official title, year, SI number, and reg/rule pinpoint.

-• Pinpoint citations are required for every legal proposition quoted or relied upon, in both written and oral advice.
+• Pinpoint citations are required for every legal proposition quoted or relied upon, in both written and oral advice; compliance with practice directions (e.g., Hansard extracts) is essential.

 • Accurate and systematic research records are a professional, ethical, and assessment requirement for SQE2.